cse-kiet/PCSE24-53/README.md

 ## Built With

-Crafted with cutting-edge technologies, AnCrypt is built with
+Crafted with cutting-edge technologies, CryptoHacks is built with

 * [React](https://react.dev/)
 * [Firebase](https://firebase.google.com/)